Philadelphia crime family: Second Philadelphia Mafia War (1980–1984)

-Nicodemo Scarfo was a powerful Bruno crime family mobster who operated mostly in Atlantic City, New Jersey prior to his accession to boss.
-Atlantic City witnessed a boom in its economy when it enacted measures allowing casino gambling in the late 1970s.
+Nicodemo Scarfo was a powerful Bruno family mobster who operated mostly in Atlantic City prior to his accession to boss.
+Atlantic City witnessed an economic boom after enacting measures allowing casino gambling in the late 1970s.
 Scarfo was able to expand his power base by infiltrating the expanding construction and service industries in Atlantic City.
-Despite Atlantic City being turf of the Philadelphia Mafia, Scarfo let the Commission operate in Atlantic City under his discretion in return for their support for him as boss.
+Despite Atlantic City being turf of the Philadelphia Mafia, Scarfo let the Commission and New York crime families operate in Atlantic City under his discretion in return for their support for him as boss.
 Scarfo named Salvatore "Chuckie" Merlino as his underboss and Frank Monte as his consigliere.
-Scarfo demoted Bruno's mob captains and replaced them with Phil Leonetti, Lawrence "Yogi" Merlino and Joseph "Chickie" Ciancaglini Sr., leading to further Mafia warring from disgruntled soldiers who were formerly well-situated under Bruno and Testa's reign but passed over by Scarfo, as well as from Philly Mafia soldiers in South Jersey who were angry that Scarfo was allowing New York gangsters to operate in Atlantic City.
+Scarfo demoted Bruno's mob captains and replaced them with "Crazy Phil" Leonetti, Lawrence "Yogi" Merlino and Joseph "Chickie" Ciancaglini Sr., leading to further Mafia warring from disgruntled soldiers who were formerly well-situated under Bruno and Testa's reign but passed over by Scarfo, as well as from Philly Mafia soldiers in South Jersey who were angry that Scarfo was allowing New York mobsters to operate in Atlantic City.
 Scarfo eventually emerged triumphant despite considerable violent opposition and multiple murders.

-The last person to stand in Scarfo's way was the well-respected, long-time Philadelphia crime family mobster and made man, Harry Riccobene.
+The last person to stand in Scarfo's way was the well-respected, long-time Philadelphia crime family mobster and "made man", Harry Riccobene.
 Believing that Scarfo was an unfit and greedy boss, Riccobene refused to pay his tribute to Scarfo.
 While Angelo Bruno apparently never asked Riccobene for a regular or unreasonable share of his illicit profits, Scarfo demanded a typical "kick up" tribute, which angered Riccobene, as he did not view Scarfo as a legitimate or appropriate successor to the position of boss.
 With Scarfo off the street serving a brief prison term in Texas, the "Riccobene War" ensued between 1982 and 1984 as part of the larger Second Philadelphia Mafia War in the 1980s.
 The Scarfo faction was able to kill three of Riccobene's men.
 The Riccobene faction was able to kill Scarfo's consigliere Frank Monte, while Riccobene himself survived two attempts on his life.
 In 1984, the two gunmen in the Monte murder, along with Riccobene's brother, were arrested and agreed to cooperate with authorities.
 They testified at trial that Riccobene ordered Monte's murder.
 Riccobene was convicted and sentenced to life in prison, ending the war.